-In Kramer and Stelling's approach, the advective term in the momentum equation $(V \cdot \nabla)u_N$ is discretized assuming local conservation of momentum about a control volume centered on a cell face, f, shown in Figure 2-19 (Perot, 2000).
+In Kramer and Stelling's (2008) approach, the advective term in the momentum equation is discretized assuming local conservation of momentum about a control volume centered on a cell face, $(\mathbf{V} \cdot \nabla)u_N$ , shown in the Figure below.

-Figure 2-19.
+Figure 1.
 Definition of Eulerian advection variables.